KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

 If you have a tip that helped you with a step on the worksheet, you can easily share it with the group in Slack.
 Or if there are any issues with the worksheet [we make typos or there's an update to a tool that we didn't catch before the session], we may post updates in Slack.
 Plus, after class is over, Slack becomes a tool for you to gain access to mentors as you go through the homework, or any other questions that arise.

+{% hint style='danger' %}

+If you're using a Chromebook, skip down to the Cloud9 instructions at the bottom.

+{% endhint %}

 ### 2. Install/Update Node.js & npm {#install-nodejs}

 In the second part of this session, we use a tool called Yeoman, which we install using npm [a package manager, which we'll cover in detail in the August session]. npm requires we install Node.js [which we'll cover in the September session], all you need to know about them for this session is how to install or update these tools.